 Rowan Mine Deposit

 The Rowan Mine Gold Zones have an established strike length of 1200m and remain open at depth.
 The Rowan Mine Gold Zones have been explored to a depth of less than 500m and contain several high grade gold zones which are a primary target of exploration for expansion to depth.

 Structural Intersection Target

-The intersection of the Pipestone Bay St Paul Deformation Zone, Golden Arm Structure, and the NT Zone occurs between 1km and 2km east of the Rowan Mine Shaft and presents a highly prospective exploration opportunity.
+The intersection of the Pipestone Bay St Paul Deformation Zone and the NT Zone occurs between 1km and 2km east of the Rowan Mine Shaft and presents a highly prospective exploration opportunity.